-Not every state tests or screens for the same disorders, so the phlebotomist must be certain to understand the requirements for the state in which they reside.
+Not every state tests or screens for the same disorders, so the phlebotomist must be certain to understand the requirements for the state in which they work.
 There is a movement to standardize testing throughout the United States.

-Typically, the method used to screen for the presence of newborn metabolic disorders is collection of capillary blood on a filter paper card.
+Typically, the method used to screen for the presence of newborn metabolic disorders is the collection of capillary blood on a filter paper card.
 It is imperative that the phlebotomist follows the very specific directions for the collection of these samples.
 If a specimen is submitted to the state laboratory for testing and deemed unacceptable, the specimen would have to be re-collected.
 The infant would then have to be subjected to a second invasive puncture procedure, causing stress and trauma to the infant as well as the parents.
 More importantly, the need to obtain a second specimen can also cause a delay in treatment.